Marvelous Marvin Hagler: Life after boxing

 After the loss to Leonard, Hagler moved to Italy, where he became a well-known star of action films.
 His roles included a U.S. Marine in the films Indio (1989) and Indio 2 (1991).
 In 1997, he starred alongside Terence Hill and Giselle Blondet in Virtual Weapon.
 Hagler also provided boxing commentary for British television.
 Another foray by Hagler into the entertainment field included work on the video game Fight Night: Round 3.

-Personal life and death
+Personal life

-Hagler had five children with his first wife, Bertha: Charelle, Celeste, James, Marvin Jr. and Gentry.
+Hagler had five children with his first wife, Bertha.
 Although he owned a home in Bartlett, New Hampshire, Hagler lived in Milan.
 In May 2000, he married his second wife, Kay, an Italian, in Pioltello, Italy.

+Death

 On March 13, 2021, Hagler's wife, Kay, announced that he had died of natural causes at his home in New Hampshire at the age of 66.
 His son James said his father was taken to a New Hampshire hospital after experiencing chest pains and difficulty breathing.

+Honoring and respecting what Hagler would have wanted, his widow, Kay, stated that his family was not thinking about organizing a funeral as ”Marvin hated funerals”.

+Following his death a public memorial was then held in Brockton Massachusetts at Rocky Marciano Stadium, The event was kept at a capacity of 3,000 people and speeches were given by the likes of Bernard Hopkins, Stephen A. Smith, Al Bernstein, along with various members of the Hagler family.
+Mickey Ward and Vinny Pazienza were also in attendance.
+During the event Governor Charlie Baker, proclaimed May 23, 2021, as Marvelous Marvin Hagler Day in the city and the entire state of Massachusetts and the proclamation was read aloud at the event.

+Many tributes came in from numerous celebrity’s and members of the boxing community such as Oscar De La Hoya, Barry McGuigan, and Sugar Ray Leonard.